 Deadline: January 10th

-Since 1970, the American Association of University Women (AAUW) has empowered women with the $25,000 Selected Professions Fellowships to obtain a master’s degree in architecture, computer/information science, engineering, or mathematics/statistics.
-Women of ethnic minority groups in their second year of a master’s in business administration can also apply.
-Eligible candidates must be U.S. citizens or permanent residents enrolled full-time in traditional, classroom-based programs at accredited graduate schools.
+Women of ethnic minority groups in their second year of an MBA also qualify.
+Eligible candidates must be U.S. citizens or permanent residents.
+They must be enrolled full-time in traditional, classroom-based programs at an accredited graduate school.

 Contact